-Natalie Bakopoulos is the author of The Green Shore (Simon & Schuster, 2012).
-Her second novel, Scorpionfish, will be published by Tin House Books in 2020.
+Natalie Bakopoulos is the author of two novels: The Green Shore (Simon & Schuster, 2012) and Scorpionfish (Tin House Books, 2020).
 Her work has appeared in Glimmer Train, Granta, Iowa Review, Michigan Quarterly Review, Mississippi Review, the New York Times, Ninth Letter, Tin House, Virginia Quarterly Review, and the 2010 PEN/O. Henry Prize Stories.
 She is a former Fulbright Scholar (Greece), and has received fellowships from the Camargo Foundation, the Sozopol Fiction Seminars, and the MacDowell Colony.
-She’s an assistant professor at Wayne State University.
+She’s an associate professor at Wayne State University.

 “Though Indelicacy does not announce itself as autofiction, it shares with autofiction what I find to be the most fundamental aspects of the genre: the act of writing becomes inextricable from the story being told.”
 Natalie Bakopoulos reviews Amina Cain’s debut novel.